simo-11/webgl-perf/README.md

 # webgl-perf GPU/webgl performance tester

+Much better one for WebGPU is at https://webgpufundamentals.org/webgpu/lessons/webgpu-optimization.html

 ## Usage or development

 Suggested method is to clone repository and add directory in Chrome's Sources/Filesystem tab.